 By providing a valid RFC number you are subject to significantly lower tax withholding.

 We also want to give you a heads up that the same legislation included adding a Valued Added Tax (VAT) on digital services.
-Right now we are working to understand if we are required to collect VAT and remit it to Mexican tax officials.
-We will keep you posted on that.
+Upwork is required to collect VAT on its fees charged to users in Mexico.
+We have begun configuring our system to be able to collect VAT, and we will let you know when we have a target date to start collection.

 For additional information see our Help center article and for questions about withholdings and how this applies to you, we suggest you contact a trusted tax advisor.
 We cannot provide tax advice.